Tolay Fall Festival 2016

 - Visit a replica of a Native American village and try farm activities like wool carding and candle dipping.

 - Enter the World-Record Pumpkin-Seed Spitting Contest for a chance to win an exclusive title and a year of bragging rights.
-See the

 - Join experts in archery, fly fishing and astronomy for hands-on demonstrations.